Emmaus High School: 20th century

-Emaus High School becomes Emmaus High School

 In 1938, Emmaus abandoned the Pennsylvania Dutch spelling of its name in favor of the town's current spelling, and East Penn School District and the high school followed suit.
-With Emmaus High School's population growing rapidly, the Jefferson Building was no longer able to accommodate the needs of the growing school.
-The boroughs of Emmaus, Macungie, and Alburtis and the townships of Lower Macungie, and Upper Milford merged their school districts into what was then called the East Penn Union School District and is now known as East Penn School District.
-The unified district combined their efforts and resources to vastly expand Emmaus High School, which was constructed at the school's current location at 500 Macungie Avenue in Emmaus.
-Several times since, Emmaus High School has been upgraded and renovated to accommodate its growing student population.
+With Emmaus High School's population growing rapidly, the Jefferson Building could no longer accommodate the growing school's needs.
+The boroughs of Emmaus, Macungie, and Alburtis, and the townships of Lower Macungie and Upper Milford merged their school districts into what was then called the East Penn Union School District and is now East Penn School District.
+The unified district combined their efforts and resources to expand Emmaus High School, which was constructed at the school's current location at 500 Macungie Avenue in Emmaus.

-1955 to current

 In 1955, the first sections of the new Emmaus High School opened.
-The new building included an auditorium and gymnasium, which far surpassed those of the old building and included science labs, language labs, and a natatorium.
-After the high school moved out of the Jefferson Building, that building was briefly used as Emmaus Junior High School until a seventh and eighth grade wing was added to the new high school building around 1960, making Emmaus High School a six-year school with a single principal but with separate assistant principals for the senior high and junior high grades.
+The new building included an auditorium and gymnasium, which far surpassed those of the old building, and included science labs, language labs, and an indoor swimming pool.
+After the high school moved out of the Jefferson Building, that building was briefly used as Emmaus Junior High School until a seventh and eighth grade wing was added to the new high school building around 1960, making Emmaus High School a six-year school with a single principal but separate assistant principals for its high school and junior high school grades.
 In 1965, the Emmaus Junior High School building, with its own faculty and administration, opened on the north side of the high school building to serve grades seven through nine.
 The Jefferson Building, in turn, was designated as one of several East Penn School District elementary schools.

-By the early 1960s, the number of sports teams at Emmaus High School expanded to include baseball, football, and wrestling for boys, cross country, field hockey and softball for girls, and basketball, golf, rifle, swimming, and track and field for both boys and girls.
+By the early 1960s, the number of sports teams at Emmaus High School expanded to include baseball, football, and wrestling for boys, cross country, field hockey, and softball for girls, and basketball, golf, rifle, swimming, and track and field for both boys and girls.
 A class play was presented annually; in 1969, Emmaus High School produced its first musical, Bye Bye Birdie.

-By 1998, the school's population had grown significantly due to an influx of residents predominantly from New Jersey, New York City, and Philadelphia, and Emmaus High School expanded again, taking over the junior high building, adding additional space and using the whole complex to house grades nine through twelve.
-The Jefferson Building, the first dedicated home of Emmaus High School, was subsequently decommissioned, demolished in 1999, and replaced by Jefferson Elementary School.
+By 1998, the school's population had grown significantly due to an influx of residents predominantly from New Jersey, New York City, and Philadelphia, and Emmaus High School expanded again, taking over the junior high school building, adding additional space, and using the whole complex to house grades nine through twelve.
+The Jefferson Building, the first dedicated home of Emmaus High School, was subsequently decommissioned, demolished in 1999, and replaced by Jefferson Elementary School, one of seven current elementary schools in the district.

+21st century

 In 2005, a second major expansion of Emmaus High School was completed.

 In October 2015, Emmaus High School was placed on lockdown amid rumors of potential gun violence.